Ben-Woolley/java-for-beginners/docs/exercises/exercise-list-lesson2.md

 a < b // false
 ```

+### Hello, *Insert name here*!
+Write your own "Hello, world!" program, then extend it to take a name as input from the console and say hello to the inputted name instead.

+You should use `UserInputUtil` in the `eca.util` package, you will have to `import` it.

 ### OddOrEven
 Write a Java program to accept a number and check the number is even or not.
 Output the `Boolean` value of  the result